bignellrp/awscloudformation/README.md

 aws cloudformation create-stack --stack-name stack-name --template-body file:///tmp/awscloudformation/choose-a-template.yaml  --parameters ParameterKey=myKeyPair,ParameterValue="example-key"
 ```

-# Fortigate Egress
+# Fortigate Egress with TGW

 Fortigate Egress is configured to build a single Fortigate VM for use with AWS Transit Gateway.
 Currently this script requires manual addition of static routes that point at the private ENI.
 A default route in a new VPC connected to the same TGW will allow private instances to nat outbound via a central shared firewall.

 See wiki for details: https://github.com/bignellrp/awscloudformation/wiki

-# VPC - VPN - EC2
+# Plain VPC with Private VPN

 Just a plain vpc with a single route table.
-Will build a vpn and an ec2 for testing.
+This includes a vpn for private connectivity and an ec2 for testing.

 Use "aws ec2 describe-vpn-connections" for grabbing the VPN connection info once built.